-A6.
-PRE-ENROLLMENT REQUIREMENTS
+PRE-ENROLLMENT PACKET

-The parents of each child are required to complete an online pre-enrollment packet of information including contact information, medical emergency information, and authorization information.
-This packet MUST be submitted at least one week before the start of the child's first day of attendance.
+The parents of each child are required to complete an online pre-enrollment packet of information including contact information, medical emergency information, authorization, and acknowledgement information.
+This information is completed electronically through MyProcare.com and through an online questionnaire we will provide to you.
 We cannot allow your child's attendance at the school until the pre-enrollment packet is completed as both The Suzuki School and Bright from the Start, the state licensing agency, requires that this information be complete on your child's first day of school.